 Kandinsky would be a good choice.

-Monotypes and Monoprints [DVD] - The printmakers in this production demonstrate how different plates can be drawn on or painted with water-based mediums.
+Monotypes and Monoprints [VHS] - The printmakers in this production demonstrate how different plates can be drawn on or painted with water-based mediums.
 Some of the techniques used include subtractive, additive, templates, ghost prints, and handworking the finished print.
 41 minutes.

 Get Plexiglas cut to manageable sizes.
 Many window shops may donate scraps.
 Set up stations for white ink (with black paper) and stations for black ink on white paper.
 Put a variety of scraping tools at each station.
 Students can also make their own tools using scrap cardboard and old credit cards.
 Cover tables with newspaper (or roll paper).
 Have plenty of newspaper on hand to recover tables as needed.
 Note: white acrylic silk screen ink works well with black paper.